COVID-19: FG bans travellers from Brazil, India, Turkey - Vanguard News

 By Gabriel Olawale

-The Federal Government of Nigeria has announced that has from tomorrow (Tuesday) there will be a temporary ban on non-Nigerian passengers who have been in Brazil, India, or Turkey within 14 days of intended arrival into Nigeria.
+The Federal Government of Nigeria has announced that has from Tuesday, there will be a temporary ban on non-Nigerian passengers who have been to Brazil, India, or Turkey within 14 days of intended arrival into Nigeria.

-Secretary to the Government of the Federation and Chairman, Presidential Steering Committee on COVID-19, Boss Mustapha who disclosed this through a statement obtained by Vanguard, threatened that any airline who failed to complied with the directive shall pay a mandatory penalty of $3,500.
+Secretary to the Government of the Federation and Chairman, Presidential Steering Committee on COVID-19, Boss Mustapha, who disclosed this through a statement obtained by Vanguard, threatened that any airline who failed to comply with the directive shall pay a mandatory penalty of $3,500.

 He also explained that the validity period of pre-boarding COVID-19 PCR test for all Nigeria-bound passengers has been reduced from 96hrs to 72 hours, “henceforth PCR test results older than 72hours before departure shall not be accepted.”